ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 ### 8. Future Directions for Transformers

-#### a) **Green AI**
-- Developing more energy-efficient architectures to reduce the carbon footprint of training massive models.
+- 🌱 **Green AI**: Developing more energy-efficient architectures to reduce the carbon footprint of training massive models.

-#### b) **Explainability**
-- Improving interpretability to understand why Transformers make specific predictions, which is essential for critical applications like healthcare.
+- 🧐 **Explainability**: Improving interpretability to understand why Transformers make specific predictions, which is essential for critical applications like healthcare.

-#### c) **Cross-Disciplinary Applications**
-- Expanding the use of Transformers in fields like robotics, climate modeling, and quantum computing.
+- 🌐 **Cross-Disciplinary Applications**: Expanding the use of Transformers in fields like robotics, climate modeling, and quantum computing.

-#### d) **Human-AI Collaboration**
-- Using Transformers in tools that assist creative professionals, such as generating art, music, or code.
+- 🤝 **Human-AI Collaboration**: Using Transformers in tools that assist creative professionals, such as generating art, music, or code.

-# Activity Deep Learning Architectures
+# Activity: Deep Learning Architectures

-**Objective:** Understand key deep learning architectures through discussion.

-**Instructions:**

-This exercise focuses on your understanding of FNNs, CNNs, RNNs, and Transformers.
+*

-**Part 1: Discussion**
+### **Quick Discussion**
+In small groups or as a class, discuss the following questions:

-1. **FNN vs. CNN:** How do they differ in handling spatial information?
+1. **FNN vs. CNN**:
+   - How do these architectures differ in processing spatial information?
-2. **RNNs:** Explain vanishing/exploding gradients and how LSTMs/GRUs address them.
-3. **Transformers:** Explain self-attention and its advantages over RNNs.
-Discuss limitations.

-**Part 2: Scenario**

-Choose an application (e.g., fraud detection, translation, medical image analysis).
+   - Why are CNNs preferred for image-related tasks?

+2. **RNNs vs. Transformers**:
+   - What are the limitations of RNNs (e.g., vanishing gradients)?
+   - How does self-attention in Transformers overcome these challenges?

+---

+### **Scenario Analysis)**

+Choose **one application** from the list below and answer the prompts:

+- **Fraud Detection**: Identify suspicious transactions in real-time.
+- **Language Translation**: Convert text between languages.
+- **Medical Image Analysis**: Detect abnormalities in X-rays or MRIs.

+**Prompts:**
-* Which architecture would you choose?
+- Which architecture (FNN, CNN, RNN, Transformer) would you choose for this task?
 Why?
-* What challenges might you face?
+- What is one challenge you might face, and how would you address it?

-**Part 3: Critical Thinking**

-1. **Black Box Problem:** Discuss the implications of the "black box" nature of deep learning models.
-2. **Data Bias:** How does data quality/quantity impact model performance and introduce bias?

-**Note:** This exercise focuses on critical thinking and discussion.
-There are no single "correct" answers.
----

 # III.
 AI Architecture for Different Data Modalities  (20 Mins)
 ## A. Handling Structured Data